Estimating The Score

 You can try to adjust lines to the inner territory to make squares in the same way as you adjust lines to approximate in a mathematical diagram.
 Since the inner edge is often somewhat smoother this works pretty well.

-In the UL white has some 15 points if you count the empty intersections.
+In the upper left corner white has some 15 points if you count the empty intersections.
 By approximating the area with the marked stones you get three times six and and by subtracting one for the white stone you get 17 points.
-In the LR you can count the empty intersections and you will get 26 points.
+In the lower right corner you can count the empty intersections and you will get 26 points.
 By approximating it with the marked stone and the marked intersection you get four times seven and by subtracting one for the black stone you end up at 27.